Stiven-Gjekaj/background-remover/README.md

 # Background Remover

 An in‑browser background removal tool that runs entirely on the client using MediaPipe Selfie Segmentation.
-No uploads or servers required — works great on GitHub Pages.
+No uploads or servers required.

 ## Features